 Mae Kampong Waterfall

-Tucked into the forested hills of Mae On district, approximately 40–50 kilometres southeast of Chiang Mai, Mae Kampong Waterfall is a multi-tiered natural attraction set within dense jungle.
-What sets it apart from more developed sites is its relatively unspoiled character — concrete stairs connect the upper levels, but the surrounding environment remains largely natural, with forest paths, shaded pools, and a genuine sense of stepping away from the city.
-The waterfall is typically visited as an extension of Mae Kampong Village, a charming hillside community that serves as the natural starting point.
-Visitors can walk the roughly two-kilometre uphill road from the village on foot, or take a pick-up jeep for a small fee (around THB 20 per person as of early 2026) along a steep and bumpy track.
-The first tier greets visitors early on the trail, but continuing upward reveals more rewarding scenery.
-Water levels at the base can be low during the dry season, so those hoping to swim or see strong flow will find conditions better during or shortly after the rainy season.
-Good to know: Sturdy footwear with grip is recommended, as the terrain is rocky and surfaces near the water are wet and uneven.
-A practical approach is to ride up by vehicle and walk back down through the village, making the most of both the waterfall and the Mae Kampong walking street.
-There is no website or listed opening hours, so visiting during daylight hours is advisable.
+Tucked into the forested hills of Mae On district, roughly 40–50 kilometres southeast of Chiang Mai, this multi-tiered waterfall sits within dense jungle and retains a relatively natural character despite concrete stairs connecting its upper levels.
+It is typically visited as an extension of Mae Kampong Village, the charming hillside community that serves as the natural starting point, making it easy to combine both attractions in a single half-day trip.
+Visitors can reach the trailhead on foot via a paved uphill road from the village — approximately two kilometres with a steady incline — or pay around THB 20 per person to ride up by pick-up jeep along a steep and bumpy track.
+A popular approach is to take the jeep up and walk back down through the village, covering more ground with less effort.
+The first tier appears early on the trail, but continuing upward reveals more rewarding scenery.
+Forest paths, shaded pools, and a genuine sense of distance from the city make the walk worthwhile.
+Good to know: Water levels at the base can be low during the dry season, so visitors hoping to see strong flow or swim will find conditions significantly better during or shortly after the rainy season.
+Sturdy footwear with good grip is recommended, as surfaces near the water are wet and uneven.
+There are no listed opening hours, so visiting during daylight hours is the practical approach.

 Experience hints